FahdSaif/EcoFri-TreasuryAgent1/README.md

 # Treasury Wallet Agent - README

+Disclaimer: All Private keys or others would have been chanGED they are only there for completion and recogition pruposes.
+No point reusing any.

 ## Overview
 The  Wallet is a smart contract deployed on the Sepolia testnet.
 This wallet includes features such as:
 - Token transfer execution.